avivraz99/Deep-Graph-Learning-for-Anomalous-Citation-Detection/README.md

-# User Help: Dual Framework Agent
+# User Help: Dual Framework

 ## Overview
 Welcome to the official codebase for the research paper: **Anomaly Detection in Citation Networks via Deep Structural Learning (GLAD) and Spectral Analysis**.